PombertLab/3DFI/README.md

 - A [false-positive](https://github.com/PombertLab/3DFI/blob/master/Images/Bad_Match.png), where the quality of the fold is high, but the alignment-quality is low and a pseudo-structural homolog is found.

 ##### Aligning protein structures and inspecting alignments with ChimeraX
-To prepare visualizations for inspection, we can use [prepare_visualizations.pl](https://github.com/PombertLab/3DFI/blob/master/Visualization/prepare_visualizations.pl) to automatically align predicted proteins with their GESAMT-determined structural homologs.
+To prepare visualizations for inspection, we can use [prepare_visualizations.pl](https://github.com/PombertLab/3DFI/blob/master/Visualization/prepare_visualizations.pl) to automatically align predicted proteins with their structural homologs determined with Foldseek or GESAMT.
 These alignments are performed with [ChimeraX](https://www.rbvi.ucsf.edu/chimerax/) via its API.

 ```bash
 ## Creating shortcut to results directory